dojo/framework/docs/en/stores/supplemental.md

 -   `stateKey`: The key of the state in the registry.
 -   `paths` (optional): A function to connect the provider to sections of the state.

-## Invalidation
+### Invalidation

 The `StoreProvider` has two main ways to trigger invalidation and cause a rerender.

 1. The recommended approach is to register `path`s by passing the `paths` property to the provider to ensure invalidation only occurs when relevant state changes.
-1. A catch-all when no `path`s are defined for the container, it will invalidate when _any_ data changes in the store.
+2. A catch-all when no `path`s are defined for the container, it will invalidate when _any_ data changes in the store.

+## `Process`

+### Lifecycle

+A `Process` has an execution lifecycle that defines the flow of the behavior being defined.

+1. If a transformer is present it gets executed first to transform the payload
+1.  `before` middleware get executed synchronously in order
+1.  commands get executed in the order defined
+1.  operations get applied from the commands after each command (or block of commands in the case of multiple commands) gets executed
+1. If an exception is thrown during commands, no more commands get executed and the current set of operations are not applied
+1.  `after` middleware get executed synchronously in order

-# Process Middleware
+### Process middleware

 Middleware gets applied around processes using optional `before` and `after` methods.
 This allows for generic, sharable actions to occur around the behavior defined by processes.

 Multiple middlewares may get defined by providing a list.
 Middlewares get called synchronously in the order listed.

-## Before
+#### Before

 A `before` middleware block gets passed a `payload` and a reference to the `store`.